aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/get-warnings-while-loading-excel-file/_index.md

             const options = new LoadOptions();
             options.warningCallback = new WarningCallback();

-            // Load the source excel file
+            // Load the source Excel file
             const workbook = new Workbook(new Uint8Array(arrayBuffer), options);

             // Save the workbook and provide a download link